Life with My Father: A Nostalgic Look at Growing Up in a Working Class Family in North West England

-Because of this, I have only vague memories of my paternal grandma, as she died when I was still a toddler.
-I recall she was a tiny woman, not even 5ft tall, who lived around the corner from mum and dad.
+I recall my Grandma Evans was a tiny woman, not even 5ft tall, who lived around the corner from mum and dad.
 She was very smartly dressed and always wore a long coat and hat when she went out.

 I recall sitting in my pram in her hall when mum had taken me to visit her.

 Mum always said what a hard-working woman she was and how difficult it was for ordinary working class families to bring up 13 children in the 1930s, before the days of the welfare state.

 With the large age gap between all the children, this meant the older ones were earning a living and helping support the younger ones, as many started work at the age of 14 years in those days.